 The cost is the big problem, and will be a very big problem for some freelancers.
 But two years is a long time.
 By the time it’s compulsory we might have some good deals to bring the market price down.

 Personally I would make MTD software 100% tax deductible, but no one ever asks me.

 It’s a government IT system.
 Will it crash and burn?

-This is the third or fourth implementation date set by HMRC for MTD for sole traders.
-It was meant to come in on 6 April 2018, so you could legitimately claim it’s 5 years late.
+This is the fourth or fifth implementation date set by HMRC for MTD for sole traders.
+It was meant to come in on 6 April 2018, so you could legitimately claim it’s 6 years late already.